Yesterday, we put our double stroller out with the garbage.

 Needless to say the first day of school was not how I pictured it…

-This September is my last first day of Junior Kindergarten.
-My four-year-old daughter, my baby, is ready to go to school.
+It’s my last first day of school.
+My four-year-old daughter, my baby, is heading to kindergarten.
 For the first time in over a decade, I will come home to an empty house.

 When I was little, the big kids ruled the block.
 Babysitting.
 Paper routes.
 Girl Guide cookies.